Low Back Pain and Exercise: Why Keeping Moving Matters

 tailored exercises to help you build confidence over time

-Research suggests that exercise combined with manual therapy can be helpful for some people with back pain, especially when care is individualised and part of a broader plan (Jiménez-Sánchez et al., 2024; Rubinstein et al., 2019).
+Research suggests that exercise combined with manual therapy can be helpful for some people with low back pain, especially when care is individualised and part of a broader plan (Jiménez-Sánchez et al., 2024; Rubinstein et al., 2019).

 Hands-on treatment can be useful for settling irritation and helping movement feel easier, but lasting improvement often comes from combining this with the right advice, appropriate exercise, and a clearer understanding of pain.